Diversity: Beyond Cultural Competence in Psychotherapy with the LGBT Population

 General Course Description

 Our understanding and treatment of human diversity as mental health professionals continues to evolve, often to a greater acceptance and valuing of individualized human experience and variance in our clients.
-Although we as clinicians are constantly evolving in our compassion and inclusion towards previously stigmatized groups, the effects of generational discrimination and intolerance may have left a negative residue on those who have experienced this stigma and a legacy that plays a formative part in the lives of upcoming generations.
-In order to best bridge that gap, we must continue to strive towards best understanding of this journey for the LGBT population and modify and improve our psychotherapy toolkit for optimal results in the treatment room.
+Although we as clinicians are constantly evolving in our compassion and inclusion towards previously stigmatized groups, the effects of generational discrimination and intolerance may have left a negative residue on those who have experienced this stigma and impact the lives of upcoming generations.
+In order to best bridge that gap, we must continue to improve our understanding of the experiences of the LGBT population and modify and improve our psychotherapy toolkit for optimal results in the treatment room.

 - This course will teach the participant to